 Q. Can you comment on reducing downtime?

 A. This was asked early in the presentation, and I hope that the webinar clarified it.
-The short answer is: setup individual teams to a master, thus masters end up being not heavily loaded (so, for example, no longer 20k jobs on one master), thus increasing mean time between failures and reducing time to recover from a failure.
+The short answer is: setup individual teams to a controller, thus controllers end up being not heavily loaded (so, for example, no longer 20k jobs on one controller), thus increasing mean time between failures and reducing time to recover from a failure.
 The reference architecture document talks about this as well.

 Q.Thank you very much.
 This was great.
 I was wondering if you have another presentation like this for a company like ours that is using hosted Jenkins on Cloudbees already.

-A. You can use it to distribute tools to masters.
+A. You can use it to distribute tools to controllers.
 More information on the documentation page .

 Q: Why are most pages coming up as 504 and need refreshing?

 A. Depends on the timeout of haproxy.
 Usually, WebEx sucks the juice out of my system, which had three Jenkins installations (plus builds), Skype running on it.
 Since my machine was low on memory, Jenkins was responding slower than the timeouts set up.
 I am going to do the next one on a machine on EC2 and leave my laptop with WebEx only.

 Sounds great will do.
 Thanks, really great presentation.
 Also would like to say your service is the best, we have been using now for the last four months after switching from AWS.

 Aww. thank you :-)